Clothier named as operational head of athletics integrity unit

-ZURICH Australian Brett Clothier has been named as operational head of the athletics integrity unit (AIU) which is responsible for fighting doping, bribery and corruption in the scandal-plagued sport.
+ZURICH (Reuters) - Australian Brett Clothier has been named as operational head of the athletics integrity unit (AIU) which is responsible for fighting doping, bribery and corruption in the scandal-plagued sport.

 The IAAF, the governing body for athletics, said that Clothier would be in charge of the unit's "core activities" which included "testing; intelligence and investigations; compliance; case management and education."